 Do you have experience with any of these bike computers?
 Eventually, which one do you like more you choose?
 Let me know in the comments.

-Please consider clicking one of my links to support my website if you plan to buy one of these bike computers.
+If you plan to buy one of these bike computers, please consider clicking one of the links below to support my website.
 It helps a lot.
 Thank you.

 Nice comparison, Petr.